Zyxavy/Text-Editor/README.md

 # Text-Editor
-This is antirez’s kilo text editor that is written in C, follow a guide on https://viewsourcecode.org/snaptoken/kilo/index.html
+This is antirez’s kilo text editor that is written in C, followed a guide on https://viewsourcecode.org/snaptoken/kilo/index.html